IronVelo/lock_pool/README.md

 }
 ```

-Embodying the essence of Rust's concurrency model, LockPool is a robust and efficient foundation
+Embodying the essence of Rust's concurrency model, LockPool is a robust and efficient foundation for building
-for building high-performance, dependable real-time systems, ensuring that performance and
-fairness are not mutually exclusive.
+high-performance, dependable real-time systems, ensuring that performance and fairness are not mutually exclusive.

 ### Future Additions

 - `get_or_create()`: For either getting or creating an object, making the api simpler for certain connection pooling
-                     tasks.
+                     patterns.